-See the World Health Organization Vitamin and Mineral Nutrition Information System (VMNIS) Database on Anemia.
+See the World Health Organization (WHO) Vitamin and Mineral Nutrition Information System (VMNIS) Database on Anemia.

-When reviewing anemia data, refer to this classification of anemia as a public health problem from the World Health Organization:
+When reviewing anemia data, refer to this classification of anemia as a public health problem from WHO:

 Neural Tube Defects

-All people need folic acid, a B vitamin, to produce and maintain healthy cells and avoid a certain type of anemia.
-Women who may become pregnant are encouraged to get 400 micrograms of folic acid daily to help prevent neural tube defects (NTDs) such as spina bifida and anencephaly.
+All people need folic acid (vitamin B9) to produce and maintain healthy cells and avoid a certain type of anemia.
+Women who may become pregnant are encouraged to consume 400 micrograms of folic acid daily to help prevent birth defects of the brain and spine, also called neural tube defects (NTDs).

-Countries that fortify flour with folic acid generally reduce the prevalence of these birth defects to less than 10 per 10,000 births.
-When looking for NTD data, consider whether the results include loss of pregnancy or termination of pregnancy due to an NTD diagnosis.
-Be aware that NTD rates for only live births will misrepresent the prevalence of NTDs in all pregnancies.
+Countries that fortify flour with folic acid generally reduce the NTD prevalence to less than 10 per 10,000 births.
+When looking for NTD data, consider whether the results include loss of pregnancy or termination of pregnancy.
+NTD prevalence for only live births will misrepresent the NTD prevalence in all pregnancies.

-Three types of birth defects are considered NTDs: spina bifida, anencephaly, and encephalocele.
+Three types of birth defects are NTDs: spina bifida, anencephaly, and cephalocele.
 The International Classification of Diseases (ICD) codes for those are:

 Hospital systems may be able to provide data on birth defects based on those codes.